 Here are “optical crosses” portraying the dioptric powers in the major meridians for each lens:

 The sphere or spherical component of a spectacle prescription indicates the degree of hyperopia (farsightedness) or myopia (nearsightedness) in the axis meridian of an eye.
-Plus (+) power indicates hyperopia, while minus (–) power indicates myopia.
+While plus (+) power indicates hyperopia, minus (–) power indicates myopia.